AwuorJ/Machine_Learning_Analysis_of_Gaps_in_Africas_Global_Health_Crisis_Response/README.md

 ### Objectives:

+**1. Build a regression model to predict H1N1 and seasonal flu vaccination uptake.**

+*Evaluate the model’s performance to identify areas for improvement and ensure it meets a desired reliability standard.*

-1. Analyze the probability distributions of the test set predictions.
+**2. Analyze the probability distributions of the train-test set predictions.**

+*Investigate past H1N1 and Seasonal flu vaccination patterns to identify trends, gaps in vaccination coverage and potential predictors for future models.*

-2. Predict the probabilities of receiving H1N1 and Seasonal Vaccines.
+**3. Predict the future probabilities of receiving H1N1 and seasonal flu Vaccines.**

-3. Examine the gaps in vaccination predictions.
+*Use these predicted probabilities to assess future vaccination patterns and uncover the potential gaps in vaccination coverage.*

 ### Methodology

 1. Employ **Logistic Regression** to predict the H1N1 vaccine administration.

-2. Use **Decision Tree** to predict the seasonal vaccine uptake in order to accommodate its bimodal distribution.
+2. Use **Decision Tree** to predict the seasonal flu vaccine uptake in order to accommodate its bimodal distribution.